Under The Influence: Being An Album Artist With Rapper Floco Torres

 Leading up making the project, I listened to Frank Ocean’s Blonde, St. Vincent’s Masseduction.
 I had actually listened to a lot of Michael Jackson’s albums.
 I also listened to a lot of Norwegian Pop music and Brazilian records I bought to get a sense of different textures.

 Of course, I’m influenced by artists like Jay-Z, Lupe Fiasco and J.Cole but I’m often inspired by the artists I’m around.
 As I mentioned, I go to many DIY shows.
 I went to one recently and there was a band from Japan called The Firewood Project.
 It was really dope to hear their sound.
-I’m constantly going to shows, constantly listening to music, watching things, going to art museums and I store everything until it’s time to make something.
+I’m constantly going to shows, constantly listening to music, watching things, going to art museums and I kind of store everything until it’s time to make something.

 How do you keep track of all your ideas when you’re working on projects?